Paultons Park

-Paultons Park is an amusement park located in the New Forest National Park, near the village of Ower, in Hampshire, England, with over 70 rides and attractions.
-The park is situated on the former Paultons Estate, and covers 140 acres of land and features a collection of around 80 species of birds and animals, in addition to the rides.
+Paultons Park is an amusement park located in the New Forest National Park, near the village Ower, in Hampshire, England, with over 70 rides and attractions.
+The park is situated on the former Paulton's Estate, and covers 140 acres of land and features a collection of around 80 species of birds and animals, in addition to the rides.
 The park garnered international recognition in 2011, when it opened the Peppa Pig World themed area based on the children's animated television series Peppa Pig.
-The park has since opened the creature-themed area Critter Creek, the dinosaur-themed area Lost Kingdom and the Western-themed area Tornado Springs.
+The park has since opened the creature-themed area Critter Creek, the dinosaur-themed Lost Kingdom, the Western-themed Tornado Springs, and the Viking-themed Valgard: Realm of the Vikings.

-Most of the theme park rides are designed for children and families, which is why the park considers itself a family theme park.
-The nearest railway station is Totton which is 5.64 km away from the attraction.
+Most of the theme-park rides are designed for children and families, so the park considers itself a family venue.
+The nearest railway station is Totton, 5.64 km away from the attraction.

 History

 Estate and house

 The park is located on land on the Paulton's Estate.
 In 1269 the land was in the possession of the Abbot of Glastonbury, who sold it to John de Palton.
 The estate has since been named after him.
-The land then passed down to John Touchet, who in 1497 led a rebellion against King Henry VII; Touchet was defeated, beheaded and his lands confiscated by the crown.
+The land then passed down to John Touchet, who in 1497 led a rebellion against King Henry VII; Touchet was defeated and beheaded, and his lands confiscated by the crown.
 The lands left royal ownership in 1547, when the newly crowned King Edward VI gave the estate to John Paulet.
-This continued until 1780 when Hans Sloane inherited the estate from Hans Stanley, who changed his name to Hans Sloane Stanley as a sign of gratitude.
+This continued until 1780, when Hans Sloane inherited the estate from Hans Stanley, who changed his name to Hans Sloane Stanley as a sign of gratitude.
 The estate, now covering 3000 acre, was modelled and designed by Capability Brown in the 18th century.

-Around 1945 the house was converted to a hotel.
-This use came to an end in 1954.
-The house was destroyed by fire in 1963.
+The house was a hotel from around 1945 to 1954.
+A fire destroyed it in 1963.

-In 1979, John and Anne Mancey (parents of the current director, Richard Mancey) bought the derelict 500-acres Paultons Estate, restored the gardens and lake to their former glory and opened a fun park.
+In 1979, John and Anne Mancey (parents of the current director, Richard Mancey) bought the derelict 500-acres Paultons Estate, restored the gardens and lake and opened a fun park.
 Four years later, in 1983, Paultons Park opened as a country park and bird garden.